splunk/addonfactory-ucc-generator/docs/quickstart.md

 Build your newly created add-on using the commands listed in the Commands section, see [Commands](commands.md).

-## Build an add-on from the exisiting one
+## Build an add-on from the existing one

-After initializing a new add-on, you can continue building your add-on.
+After initializing a new add-on, you can continue building it.

 > The command used in this task are macOS and Linux specific.